MikSm1th/we_must_tend_our_garden/index.md

 <br>
 We melancholics know that humans – ourselves foremost among them – are beyond <br>
 redemption.
-We melancholics have given up on dreams of complete purity and unblemished happiness.
-We know that this world is, for the most part, hellish and heartbreakingly vicious.
-We know that our minds are full of demons that will not leave us alone for long.
-Nevertheless, we are committed to not slipping into despondency.
-We remain deeply interested in kindness, in friendship, in art, in family life – and in spending some very quiet local <br>
+We melancholics have given up on dreams of complete purity and <br>
+unblemished happiness.
+We know that this world is, for the most part, hellish <br>
+and heartbreakingly vicious.
+We know that our minds are full of demons that <br>
+will not leave us alone for long.
+Nevertheless, we are committed to not <br>
+slipping into despondency.
+We remain deeply interested in kindness, <br>
+in friendship, in art, in family life – and in spending some very quiet local <br>
 afternoons gardening.
-The melancholic position is ultimately the only sensible one for a <broken human.
-It’s where one gets to, after one has been hopeful, after one has tried love, after one has been tempted by fame, after one has despaired, after one’s gone mad, after one’s considered ending it – and after one’s decided conclusively to keep going.
-It captures the best possible attitude to pain – and the wisest orientation of a weary mind towards what remains hopeful and good.<br>
+The melancholic position is ultimately the only sensible <br>
+one for a broken human.
+It’s where one gets to, after one has been hopeful, <br>
+after one has tried love, after one has been tempted by fame, after one has <br>
+despaired, after one’s gone mad, after one’s considered ending it – and after <br>
+one’s decided conclusively to keep going.
+It captures the best possible <br>
+attitude to pain – and the wisest orientation of a weary mind towards what <br>
+remains hopeful and good.<br>